Western Union Brokers 2022 - Which Brokers Accept Western Union?

-Western Union is a financial services organisation that is best known for its worldwide money transfer service.
+Western Union is a financial services organization that is best known for its worldwide money transfer service.
 Its head office is located in Denver, Colorado, but its retail locations can be found in over 200 countries worldwide including Great Britain (GB).
-The famous brown and yellow logo is internationally recognised as a trusted institution for many who need to move cash around the globe, one which recently received a valuation of almost $11 billion.
+The famous black and yellow logo is internationally recognized as a trusted institution for investors who need to move cash around the globe, one which recently received a valuation of almost $7.71 billion.

 Western Union Brokers

-There are a few ways to make a deposit using Western Union:
+There are several ways to make a deposit using Western Union:

-- In person – Visit a Western Union location near you with the broker’s BIC and IBAN number.
-You’ll receive a Money Transfer Control Number (MTCN) which you’ll need to pass to the broker’s customer support to collect the funds.
+- In-person – Visit a Western Union location near you with the broker’s BIC and IBAN number.
+You will receive a Money Transfer Control Number (MTCN) which you will need to pass to the broker’s customer support team to collect the funds.